Difference Between Misdemeanor and Felony

 Criminal charges generally fall into different categories, depending on how serious they are.
 In Michigan and most states, charges are classified either as misdemeanors or felonies.
-There's a big difference if you're convicted of a misdemeanor or a felony.
-But what exactly is the difference between them?
+The lawyers at Manley & Manley can tell you there’s a big difference if you’re convicted of a misdemeanor or a felony.
+What exactly is the difference between them?

 The most significant difference has to do with the length of incarceration.
 Misdemeanor convictions have a maximum jail sentence of one year.
 Felony convictions expose defendants to prison sentences (sentences exceeding one year cannot be served in a county jail).
 Felony convictions carry a minimum prison sentence of one year and some types of convictions can result in a life in prison sentence.

 |Jurisdiction||District Court||Circuit Court|

 |Right to Vote||No restrictions||Prohibited while in jail|

 |Right to Own Firearms||No restrictions||Right restored 3-5 years after prison sentence.
 Must be approved by licensing board in certain cases|

 What are common misdemeanor charges in Michigan?